marcegarba/lombok-samples/README.md

 # Lombok Examples

-* These sample classes and unit tests demonstrate how Lombok can help avoid writing boilerplate code in Java
+* These sample classes and unit tests demonstrate how Lombok helps avoid writing boilerplate code in Java
 * The examples show a simple data, or value class, in its many incarnations
 * There are 8 varsions of this sample class, `User`